DianPermana/Career-History-AVANA/README.md

 # AVANA
-AVANA is a social commerce platform that helps online sales through websites and social media
+AVANA is Southeast Asia's social commerce enabler that helps small businesses convert social media from promotional to transactional platforms.
+AVANA partners with the likes of Facebook, Google, marketplaces, and other big players in the region to aggregate sellers from these channels in 1 single dashboard and help them grow their business

 ## Career History